 In 1979 Mahiyan met Sri Chinmoy.
-Following the suggestion of Sri Chinmoy, Mahiyan opened Jyoti-Bihanga Vegetarian retaurant in San Diego in 1986. today Jyoti-Bihanga stands as San Diego’s odest vegetarian restaurant and weekly serves thousands of people delicious and healthly vegetarian cusine.
+Following the suggestion of Sri Chinmoy, Mahiyan opened Jyoti-Bihanga Vegetarian restaurant in San Diego in 1986. today Jyoti-Bihanga stands as San Diego’s oldest vegetarian restaurant and weekly serves thousands of people delicious and healthy vegetarian cuisine.

 As an instructor, her goal is to create an environment in which participants can experience a true sense of inner peace and self-knowledge.
 From there, they can build on that experience according to their own insights and personal goals.

-In her professional life, Vasudha is an accomplished Instructional Designer—regularly working with businesses to improve their customer relationships and employee engagement.
+In her professional life, Vasudha is an accomplished Instructional Designer—regularly working with businesses to strengthen their customer relationships and employee skills.
 She has authored four books—all published by McGraw-Hill—as well as countless training programs for organizations.